kartagis/diyweb/README.md

 diyweb
 ======

-A module created for a customer whose website has not launched yet.
+A custom module created for a customer whose website has not been launched yet.